florian-beetz/bachelor-thesis/thesis.md

-and to the maintainers of the dependent libraries fastparse^[[https://github.com/lihaoyi/fastparse/pull/185](https://github.com/lihaoyi/fastparse/pull/185)] and sourcecode^[[https://github.com/lihaoyi/sourcecode/pull/49](https://github.com/lihaoyi/sourcecode/pull/49)] in the form of code contributions -- so called pull requests -- to their libraries.
+and to the maintainers of the dependent libraries fastparse^[[https://github.com/lihaoyi/fastparse/pull/185](https://github.com/lihaoyi/fastparse/pull/185)] and sourcecode^[[https://github.com/lihaoyi/sourcecode/pull/49](https://github.com/lihaoyi/sourcecode/pull/49)] in the form of code contributions -- so-called pull requests -- to their libraries.

 [@tbl:l2u-split] shows the timeline of the bug report for latex2unicode.